rabbitmq/mnevis/README.md

 Each operation have to acquire a lock, which is done by calling the special lock process.
 More on locks [here](./LOCK_PROCESS.md)

 Reads get data from both context and the mnesia database.
-All reads from mnesia database are commands to the Raft cluster.
+Reads from the database require the record to be synchronised with consistent changes.
+This is done with
+versions: each table/record has a version assigned (multiple records per version), which is read from the ra cluster using consistent_query.
+If version read from the cluster is higher than the local version - the transaction process will wait for them to synchronise before performing a local read.

 Locked transactions can be restarted.